-66The market has woken up to the fact that we need to grow our own talent and create opportunities around the talent we have.
+to grow our own talent and create opportunities around the talent we have.
 We will see more of a shift to internal development rather than simply trying to poach other people's diverse talent.
-99

 Capturing diversity data, setting goals and measuring progress is recognised as a crucial component to achieving DEI results but more progress is needed.
 Businesses are shifting approach to reduce internal drivers of inequality and are taking a more holistic approach so that these issues are not addressed in isolation.
 More investment management leaders are now at the forefront of driving lasting cultural and behavioural change and are committed to integrating DEI into all their processes.